-Here at Appbot we exist to make apps everywhere more useful, beautiful and profitable.
+Excellence in your review management is a key tool in making your apps more useful, beautiful and profitable.
 As app developers ourselves, we have experienced first-hand the difficulty of review management.
 Appbot therefore focusses on building tools that make managing and analyzing your reviews easy, no matter what the scale.

 Review Management Tip 1 – Identify Popular Topics

 Check out Topics in Appbot to see what the common themes are in your app reviews.
 Topics are ranked from most to least commonly mentioned.

 Read through the first 5-10 reviews for that topic.
 Keep an eye out for a particular bug, crash, or feature request getting a lot of mentions.
 If you can’t spot any clear theme, apply a filter to only see 1 and 2 star reviews.
 This allows you to focus on the unhappy users, which makes it easier to spot problems.

 Repeat this process for at least the top three to five Topics.

 Review Management Tip 2 – Check Popular & Interesting Words

 The Popular and Interesting Words tables on Words show you the most commonly mentioned words in your reviews.
-Interesting words have been filtered to show you the meaningful words that are trending in your reviews.
-It’s particularly useful when reviews contain words specific to your app because these won’t be picked up by Appbot’s Topics (names of features etc).
+Interesting Words have been filtered to show you the meaningful words that are trending in your reviews.
+It’s particularly useful when reviews contain words specific to your app (e.g. names of features etc.) because these won’t be picked up by Appbot’s Topics

-The Sentiment column what percentage of the reviews containing that word are positive (green) and negative (red).
+The Sentiment column shows what percentage of the reviews containing that word are positive (green) and negative (red).
 Ideally your top 2-3 words should be mainly green.
 If they are red we recommend clicking through on those words to learn why!

 Review Management Tip 3 – Check Reviews About Bugs, Crashes & Performance